dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 ### ⚡ Fastdup

 Fastdup is a tool that let us gain insights from a large image/video collection.
-You manage, clean, and curate your images at scale on your local machine with a single CPU.
+You can manage, clean, and curate your images at scale on your local machine with a single CPU.
 It's incredibly easy to use and highly efficient.

 At first, I was skeptical.
-How could a single tool handle all my data cleaning and curation needs on a single CPU machine?
-Especially if the dataset is huge.
+How could a single tool handle my data cleaning and curation needs on a single CPU machine, especially if the dataset is huge?
 But I was curious, so I decided to give it a try.

 And I have to say, I was pleasantly surprised.

 Fastdup lets me clean my visual data with ease, freeing up valuable resources and time.
-But that's not all - it also had powerful curation features that helped me organize and prioritize my data, making it easier to find what I needed when I needed it.

 Here are some superpowers you get with Fastdup.
 It lets you identify: